Ali-Kerem-Kol/Generic-Linked-List-in-C/README.md

 ## Important Note:

 You must implement your own print function for your custom data types.
-The print function is passed to the new_LinkedList function and will be used to display the elements of the list.
+The print function is passed to the "new_LinkedList" function and will be used to display the elements of the list.